aheschl1/tengine/README.md

 # tensors and such

 Tensor primitives with CUDA and CPU backends.
+RPC built in at backend level.
 Uses BLAS, cuBLAS, and custom kernels.

 Goal is high performance ML stack with minimal dependencies, and the flexibility of numpy.